 Cranberry Pecan Scones with Blood Orange Glaze

-Scones remind me of my coffee shop working days.
+Scones (specifically these Cranberry Pecan Scones) remind me of my coffee shop working days.
 In a good way.
 It reminds me of the days when I could eat pastries for breakfast and lunch with little-to-no change to my jean size.

-My first scone ever was blueberry scones with coarse sugar sprinkled on top.
-Since we would eat pastries during our breaks, we often would take a bite and do something else coming back to it later on.
-I was easily distracted with way too much going on.
+My first scone I ever tasted was a blueberry scones with coarse sugar sprinkled on top.
+Since my co workers and I would eat pastries during our breaks, we often would take a bite and do something else coming back to it later on.
+I was easily distracted with way too much going on so we all just snuck in bites of food when we could.

 One day we were out of my favorite (blueberry) and these odd scones with what seemed to be raisins were leering at me through the pastry case.
-Their official name was “orange currant scones” and did they ever look unappealing.
+These were orange currant scones and did they ever look unappealing.
 But I was hungry and hunger makes us do crazy things so I focused on the glaze and tried one.

-As with any food I am scared of, I sat and looked at it before picking off a bite with a fork.
+As with any food I am scared of, I sat and looked at it as if it would start growling at me before picking off a bite with a fork.
 I tasted it and I was pleasantly surprised!
 The currants did not taste like raisins (HOORAY!) and the orange glaze was bright and sweet.
+In an odd plot twist, I actually enjoy currants now.

 I do take time to enjoy treats like these whilst seated.
 It really does make the most out of something that was made with care and anticipation!
-I don’t care if it sounds lame.
-It’s the way baking was meant to be.
+I don’t care if it sounds lame or super sappy.

 Last year I read a book that emphasized the act of enjoying food and sitting to take time out while eating it.
 It’s very very hard to do with appointments, work, riding lessons, work and the never ending list of things to do at home, but there is a time to stop the world and grab someone special and sit them down for a treat.
 Like a scone or a muffin.
 Talk a little or say nothing at all.
 Just enjoy each other and have fun!